 And came across some books on how to weave some very intricate hearts…

 The Danes say that “Jul er hjerternes fest“.
 That “Christmas is the festival of hearts”.
 Yep, look around and you’ll see hearts everywhere.
 Gingerbread hearts, crocheted hearts, heart-shaped tree ornaments and Danish woven paper hearts – hanging in windows or on the branches of Christmas trees.

-So are you ready to “jule” (yep, the Danes even use the word ‘Christmas’ as a verb!) and make some easy peasy Danish Christmas heart crafts?
+So are you ready to “jule” (yep, the Danes even use the word ‘Christmas’ as a verb!) and make some (easy peasy) Danish Christmas heart crafts?

 WOVEN PAPER HEART

-My dearly departed Danish father-in-law loved to make things out of paper and was a dab hand at the very intricate woven designs.
+My dearly departed Danish father-in-law loved to make things out of paper and was a dab hand at those intricate woven designs.
 But be warned: in order to do paper weaving, you have to have nimble fingers, bucketloads of patience and Danish blood in your veins.
 You’re still determined to try?
 Hmm, then I’d suggest borrowing a book from your local Danish library.
 Or try, for example, http://www.julidannevang.dk/klip/klip.shtml

 Turn the white carton at right angles and weave the first ‘finger’ through the red carton.